Pelvic Exercises provides Physiotherapy exercise videos, information and products that improve your health and pelvic floor fitness.

 Most women can exercise safely by knowing the right type of training for their body and avoiding or modifying the activities that carry a greater risk of pelvic floor injury.
 For example with a knee injury and associated weakness you would usually avoid running.
 Similarly with a pelvic floor injury such as prolapse and muscle weakness it’s also best to avoid high impact exercise like running.

-This Physiotherapy information helps you know your individual risks and choose the best exercises to reach your goals and keep your body safe.
+This Physiotherapy information helps you know your individual risks and choose the best pelvic floor safe exercises to reach your goals and minimise risk to your pelvic floor.

 Latest Pelvic Exercise Videos and Information